-The KitchenAid KSM1APC is a vegetable spiralizer.
-KitchenAid is a respectable brand and one of the most recognizable in kitchen products (although I’m not a big fan of their knives).
+KitchenAid is a respectable brand.
+And one of the most recognizable brands in kitchen products.
+Although I’m not a big fan of their knives.
 Of all the products they make, the mixers are without question the most popular and proven.
-But the mixers aren’t great just because they are well-built and improved over decades.
+But the mixers aren’t great only because they are well-built and improved over decades.
 What also makes them great is the wide array of available attachments.

-Low-carb diets work by reducing your appetite making you eat fewer calories.
-And I don’t think that’s the only reason it works so well.
-I mean, there’s a ton of other low-carb diets out there, but I think that spiralizers can yield more sustainable and long-term success.
+Low-carb diets work by reducing your appetite, helping you eat fewer calories.
+But I don’t think that’s the only reason spiralizers work so well.
+There’s a ton of other low-carb diets out there.
+Spiralizers can yield more sustainable and long-term success.

 KitchenAid Spiralizer in Action.

-The medium blade works on speed 6 and works well with zucchini, sweet potatoes and regular potatoes.
+The medium blade works on speed 6.
+And works well with zucchini, sweet potatoes and regular potatoes.
 The spiral slice blade has two options, the large core and small core.
 The small core works on speed 4 and the large core works on speed 6.
 They are both best with apples, pears, zucchini and beets.

 You also get a spiral peeling blade which should work great on apples, pears, zucchini and beets.

-The metal construction is nice and durable, especially when you compare it to the plastic body construction of spiralizer alternatives.
-Metal is usually more durable than plastic, so you do have to consider this when deciding between spiralizers.
+The metal construction is nice and durable.
+This is especially true when you compare it to the plastic construction of the alternatives.
+Metal is usually more durable than plastic.
+So, you do have to consider this when deciding between spiralizers.

-I believe that the KitchenAid KSM1APC is a quality attachment.
-This spiralizer does have competition however, and there are good reasons why you might want to consider them.
-For one, you may not own a KitchenAid Mixer.
+The KitchenAid KSM1APC is a quality attachment.
+But this spiralizer does have competitors.
+And there are good reasons why you might want to consider them.
+For one, you may not own a KitchenAid Mixer and you may not want to buy one yet.
 Also, this spiralizer attachment is expensive.

 VS Paderno World Cuisine A4982799 Tri-Blade Plastic Spiral Vegetable Slicer